 We are coming to the end of Mental Health Awareness Month and I thought I would write a little bit about some things that help maintain my mental wellness.

-I do not have what would be considered as a diagnosable mental health condition, but I am a living, breathing human in this world and I do experience a spectrum of emotions that affect my day to day life and influence my thoughts.
+I am a living, breathing human in this world and I experience a spectrum of emotions that affect my day to day life and influence my thoughts.

-Over the past 5-7 years or so, I have intermittently practised intentional Gratitude whenever I felt like I needed to.
-I’ve found that a Gratitude practise can pave the way towards a more peaceful mind when I feel unstable, insecure and not worthy.
+Over the past 5-7 years or so, I have intermittently practised intentional gratitude whenever I felt like I needed to.
+I’ve found that a gratitude practice can pave the way towards a more peaceful mind when I feel unstable, insecure and not worthy.

 Benefits of Gratitude

 On an online article from PsychologyToday, Amy Morin, author of What Mentally Strong People Don’t Do, lists 7 scientifically proven benefits of gratitude, ranging from getting better sleep to creating more relationships.
 Feel free to click the link to read more about what she says but I will just focus on what I thought were the most interesting benefits.

 There are two benefits that I found interesting and funnily enough, one seems to be the pre-curser to the other, meaning that one benefit seems to cause the other one to naturally happen.